-30. For purposes of applying table 2 and table 3, the S&P Global Ratings ICR or S&P Global Ratings underlying rating (SPUR) on the obligor determines the creditworthiness of senior unsecured debt obligations.
-For example, if an issue is not rated and is a senior debt obligation of an issuer rated 'A+', the security is treated as having a rating of 'A-1'.
-If S&P Global Ratings does not provide an ICR or SPUR on the issuer, then the senior unsecured or subordinated debt issue that is not rated by S&P Global Ratings is a "higher-risk investment" (except for U.S. municipal securities, described below).
-Not rated subordinated debt from a rated issuer is a "higher-risk investment."
+32. For purposes of applying table 2 and table 3, the S&P Global Ratings ICR or S&P Global Ratings underlying rating (SPUR) on the obligor determines the creditworthiness of senior unsecured debt obligations.
+For example, if an issue is not rated by S&P Global Ratings and is a senior debt obligation of an issuer rated 'A+' by S&P Global Ratings, the security is treated as having a rating of 'A-1'.
+If S&P Global Ratings does not provide an ICR or SPUR on the issuer, then the senior unsecured or subordinated debt issue that is not rated by S&P Global Ratings is a "higher-risk investment" (except as described in section e below).
+Subordinated debt not rated but issued from an issuer rated by S&P Global Ratings is a "higher-risk investment."